actions/stale/README.md

 #### exempt-draft-pr

 If set to `true`, the pull requests currently in draft will not be marked as stale automatically.
-⚠️ This option consume one operation per pull request to process because we need to fetch the pull request with the GitHub API to know if it's a draft one or not.
+⚠️ This option consumes one operation per pull request to process because we need to fetch the pull request with the GitHub API to know if it's a draft one or not.

 Default value: `false`
 Required Permission: `pull-requests: read`

 #### enable-statistics

-Collects and display statistics at the end of the stale workflow logs to get a summary of what happened during the run.
+Collects and displays statistics at the end of the stale workflow logs to get a summary of what happened during the run.
 This option is only useful if the debug output secret `ACTIONS_STEP_DEBUG` is set to `true` in your repository to display the logs.

 Default value: `true`